YinHK-gameDev/unity-learn/art & graphics/shaders/shader graph/README.md

 > As of Unity version **2021.2**, you can also use Shader Graph with the **Built-In Render Pipeline**.

+> **Note**: Shader Graph support for the Built-In Render Pipeline is for compatibility purposes only.
+Shader Graph doesn't receive updates for Built-In Render Pipeline support, aside from bug fixes for existing features.
+It's recommended to use Shader Graph with the Scriptable Render Pipelines.

 ### Creating a new Shader Graph Asset
 After you configure an SRP, you can create a new Shader Graph Asset. **Right-click the Project window**, locate **Create > Shader** in the context menu, then **select your desired type of Shader Graph**.